garystorey/SimpleExpressApi/README.md

 # SimpleExpressApi

+This is a sample project I did for students at DigitalCrafts to introduce Express.
-Shows how to create a simple node/express API
+This project shows how to create a simple node/express API.